openssl/general-policies/policies/committer-policy.md

-In the unlikely and unfortunate event that your actions conflict with the project objectives or are otherwise disruptive, committer status may also be revoked by the OMC.
+In the unlikely and unfortunate event that your actions conflict with the project objectives or are otherwise disruptive, committer status may also be revoked by the OpenSSL Foundation and the OpenSSL Corporation directors.

 ## Approvals and code reviews